w-k-s/w-k-s.github.io/content/post/2024-01-23-understanding-wsdls.md

 	- A **Binding** specifies the transport protocol that the port implements.

-- So to summarise: A **Service** contains **Ports**, each port implement a **Port Type** interface for different transport protocols.
-The service defines the **binding** for each port, which provides details about which transport protocol this particular port is implementing.
+- So to summarise: A **Service** contains **Ports**, each port implement a **Port Type** (interface) for different transport protocols.
+The **binding** binds the port to the transportation protocol it implements.

 - Finally, there's a **SOAP Action**.
-The SOAP Action is uniquely identifies an operation in a binding.
+The SOAP Action is a unique name that identifies an operation in a binding.
 It is typically formatted as a URL, but doesn't have to be.
-The header is optional, but can be used to route the request to the correct server.
+The SOAP Action is sent as an HTTP header.
+It is is optional, but can be used to route the request to the correct server or for other transportation purposes.